crong12/crong12/README.md

 ### Nice to meet you!
 I'm a postgraduate student looking to forge a path in data science, starting with my MSc.
 As with any beginner, I'm still very much feeling my way around the space and learning as much as I can. 📖

 I'm particularly interested in data analytics and modelling.
 I love diving into the nitty gritty details of a messy dataset and digging up interesting insights that may be invisible to (or ignored by) others.
-Recently, I have started to delve into the wonderful, complex field of NLP and am really excited by what lies ahead 😎
+Recently, I have started to delve into the wonderful, complex field of NLP and am really excited by what lies ahead! 😎

 This portfolio serves as a documentation of my data science learning journey, and will mainly comprise data science-related projects that I've worked on - from hackathons to academic coursework.
-I have also started on a personal project (for fun!) and will showcase it here once it's done.
+I have also started on a personal project (for fun!) and will showcase it here once it's done. 💯